LukasZahradnik/PyNeuraLogic/docs/quick_start.rst

 ===========

 The PyNeuraLogic library serves for learning on structured data.
 For the purpose of the introduction to the library and its syntax, we will further discuss use cases on graph structures.
+Nevertheless, the library is directly applicable to more complex structures, such as relational databases.

 ..
 Note::
     Check out one of the runnable :ref:`examples-label` in Google Colab!